Urban farming is often defined as “the growing and regional distribution of crops and raising of animals within the urban and peri-urban environment”.

-Additionally our interests at Harper Adams focus upon the legal, social and economic constraints and opportunities, with the view to helping policy makers design resilient cities which generate sufficient, safe, nutritional food.
+Additionally our interests at Harper Adams focus upon the legal and social constraints and opportunities, with the view to helping policy makers design resilient cities which generate sufficient, safe, nutritional food.

 Harper Adams University has developed an innovative masters level research programme to train graduates who will be able to critically appraise a range of agricultural practices applicable in urban environments.
 The programme includes training in advanced research methods, specialist teaching to complement the student’s research interests and a research project on an aspect of urban agriculture agreed between the student and an expert supervisor in the Urban Farming Group.
 Please contact Dr Jonathan Cooper if you are interested in finding out more about this programme.